Getting an Emotional Support Animal in Saskatchewan, CanadaReading Time: 4 minutes

 There is no law saying an ESA has to be allowed in any workplace in Canada.
 But, if you show your boss or manager your ESA letter, they might make an exception for you.
 After all, their presence soothes you and makes you more productive!

 If you’re getting an emotional support animal in Saskatchewan and renting an apartment, study the Human Rights Code.
-This legislation protects you against discrimination.
-Your ESA might not have rights, but you, as someone with a disability, has.
+This legislation protects persons with disabilities.

 ESA Campus Housing

 Students living in campus housing and getting an emotional support animal in Saskatchewan are also covered by the Human Rights Act.
 Simply show your housing provider your ESA letter and inform them of your rights under this law.
 This part of the law is still a bit of a gray area, but call your school and ask them whether they have an ESA procedure in place!